Tuberculosis (TB) in Children

 For latent TB in children ages 2 to 11.
 Usually a 6 to 12-month course of isoniazid

 For active TB in children.
-Doctors may prescribe 3 to 4 medications at once including for
+Doctors may prescribe 3 to 4 medicines at once for up to

-up to 6 months or more for the medication to be effective.
+6 months or more for the medicine to be effective.

-Patients usually begin to improve within a few weeks of the start of treatment.
+Children usually start to improve within a few weeks of the start of treatment.
 After 2

-weeks of treatment with the correct medications, the patient is not usually contagious,
+weeks of treatment with the correct medicines, the child is not usually contagious,

 provided that treatment is carried through to the end, as prescribed by a doctor.